incwadi-warehouse/docu/README.md

 - VUE_APP_THEME - Path to theme.css
 - VUE_APP_ABOUT - Text at the bottom
 - VUE_APP_BASE_URL - The Base URL, in case the app is installed in a subdir.
+- PORT_CORE - Port for core
+- PORT_INVENTORY - Port for inventory
+- PORT_FIND - Port for find

 ## Architecture